 Our attitudes to behaviour are profoundly influenced by our Thinking School ideals and practices.
-The NHP Habits (for Lower and Middle School) and the NHP Values (for Upper School) are regularly invoked and are invaluable aids in getting children to reflect upon, and amend behaviour, and consider those influenced by it.
+The NHP Habits are regularly invoked and are invaluable aids in getting children to reflect upon, and amend behaviour, and consider those influenced by it.
 Reflection is a key tool - children are urged to be not merely passive recipients of behaviour management, but play an active role in improving their own behaviour and modelling it for others to follow.
 For example, children may be asked to reflect on which NHP Habit they need to work on, choosing 'managing impulsivity' to help with calling out, or 'applying past knowledge in new situations' to minimise the likelihood or the same mistakes being made multiple times.